diam0ndkiller/switch-to-linux/switch-to-linux-from-windows.md

 # A Guide on how best to switch from Windows to Linux for daily use
 -by diam0ndkiller

 Like everyone in the Linux community, I always see videos of people trying the switch to Linux but not having a single straight-forward guide at hand.
-A lot of guides on the internet are good, but they don't especially work to well with each other.
+A lot of guides on the internet are good, but they don't work especially well with each other.
 So I decided to write my own one, in order to make it easier for you guys.
 ## 0. What is Linux
 In order to understand this guide or in order to even consider switching, you first need to understand what Linux even is.

-Linux is an operating system for you computer.
+Linux is an operating system for your computer.
 Much like the more-known alternatives Windows and MacOS, it is responsible for providing an interface and applications for you to use your PC.
 The difference however is, that, contrary to Windows and MacOS, Linux is not backed by a big company.
 On one hand that means that you don't have official support hotlines, but on the other hand it means that the possibilities on Linux are not limited by a money-making construct, but rather by a free community.

 Most of the time people switch to Linux, because they either
 - don't like the look and feel of their own previous operating system or (way more often)
 - dislike the direction the large company backing their system is going regarding data collection or accounts for example.

 But most people get discouraged very fast by the large amount of distributions available.
 Like I said, Linux is a community-driven project.
-But that also means, that everyone can take his own approach to it.
+But that also means, that everyone can take their own approach to it.

 You see, Linux itself is not an operating system, it is a base for multiple Linux-like operating systems, called distros.
 There are hundreds if not thousands of distros around the internet, and A LOT of guides do a bad to horrible job of helping you choose.
 But don't go just now.
-I'm not gonna make that mistake and recommend ONE SINGLE distro to you:
+I'm not going to make that mistake.
+Instead, I'll and recommend ONE SINGLE distro to you:

 ![[linuxmint-logo-mono.svg]]

 ## 1. Linux Mint
 The Linux Mint operating system is a Linux distribution that is targeted to beginners.
-But it has a few perks that make me use it till this day.
+But it has a few perks that make me use it till to day.

-The project is driven by a team of developers and, like most other projects in the Linux space, developed **free** and **open-source** (FOSS).
+The project is driven by a team of developers and is, like most other projects in the Linux space, developed **free** and **open-source** (FOSS).
 That means, that everyone who has the knowledge and is interested can look into and modify the source code, to fix bugs, add feature requests or just try to understand it.

-Linux Mint just released it's version 22, codenamed Wilma, as of writing this article.
+As of writing this article, Linux Mint just released it's version 22, codenamed Wilma.
 To download it, visit [[https://linuxmint.com/download.php]].
-There, you will be greeted with three options:
+There, you will be greeted with three different "Editions" of Linux Mint:

 - The "Cinnamon Edition":
-  This is the most popular version of Linux Mint, which I recommend you too.
-It packs a graphical user interface (GUI) that looks and feels like Windows out of the box, but it can be customized in a lot of ways to work differently.
+  This is the most popular version of Linux Mint, which I recommend to most beginners too.
+It includes a graphical user interface (GUI) that looks and feels like Windows out of the box.
+However but it can be customized in a lot of ways to work differently.
 - The "XFCE Edition":
-  This is another graphical user interface which you can choose.
+  This edition ships with a different graphical user interface called XFCE.
 It is a bit older and lacks some modern features, but is more lightweight and more customizable.
 - And finally: The "MATE Edition":
-  Similar to XFCE, this is even more lightweight and even older.
+  MATE is similar to XFCE, but it is even more lightweight and even older.
 I wouldn't recommend it to most users.

-All of this versions feature the same base system, but with a different **Desktop Environment** built on top of it.
-Desktop Environments (or short DEs) are a part of your graphical user interface.
-They are responsible of showing your Taskbar(s) (Panels), your windows and your desktop icons for example.
-In this guide I recommend you use the Cinnamon desktop, like said before.
+All of these versions feature the same base system, but with a different **Desktop Environment** built on top of it.
+Desktop Environments (or short: DEs) are a part of your graphical user interface.
+They are responsible for displaying your Taskbar(s) (Panels), your windows and your desktop icons along with other things.
+In this guide I recommend you use the Cinnamon Desktop Environment, like said before.

 You can go ahead and click the "Download" button right now.
 It will take you to a page of multiple other links.
 If you scroll down a bit, you will find the "Download Mirrors" section.
 This is again a result of the community-driven nature of Linux Mint.
 There is not one big server where you can download the system.
 Instead, there are multiple small ones, hosted mostly by universities and other organisations, that host the same files for all.
 Choose a location that is close to your home and click the link.
 Your download should start now.
 You can continue reading this post while it runs.

+//TODO

 ## 2. Booting and Media
 In order to install an operating system on your PC, you need to create a "bootable media".
-That is just a USB stick that behaves like it was a hard disk or SSD inside your computer and that contains an operating system.
+This is just a USB stick that behaves as if it were a hard disk or SSD inside your computer and that contains an operating system.

 In order to create it, I recommend you use a tool called **Ventoy**.
 Download it from [[https://ventoy.net/en/download.html]].
 Click the windows.zip link and in the list click the windows.zip link again to download it.
 Open the downloaded archive and extract it to your downloads folder by using the "Extract All" button at the top of the window.
 If you don't get there automatically, navigate to your downloads and open the folder where you extracted Ventoy.
 Inside you will find a file called `Ventoy2Disk`.